winglang/wing/libs/wingsdk/API.md

 delete(key: str, opts?: BucketDeleteOptions): void
 ```

-Delete existing objects using a key from the bucket.
+Delete an existing object using a key from the bucket.

 ###### `key`<sup>Required</sup> <a name="key" id="@winglang/wingsdk.cloud.IBucketClient.delete.parameter.key"></a>